Stanley/pigeons/README.md

     var mpk = new Pigeons(config);
     mpk.getAll();

-Web interface is a couchapp.
+There is a couchapp which displays logs.
 Works only if you enable logging to couchdb.
+To generate type:

     $ couchapp push couch/app.js http://localhost:5984/pigeons